TMB-ADMB-Workshops/DevelopersWorkshop2017/agenda.md

 * Presentation on TINY_AD (proposed by John Sibert)
   * Using TINY_AD to improve ADMB code base
-  * Using TINY_AD to improve existing ADMB applications.
-Possible breakout session
+  * Using TINY_AD to improve existing ADMB applications - possible breakout session

 * Improvements to MCMC functionality
   * Demonstrate stable versions of NUTS for TMB and ADMB and how they compare to Stan
-  * What can go wrong and how to fix it (focus on stock assessments).
-Try on some real models
+  * What can go wrong and how to fix it (focus on stock assessments), try on some real models
   * Discuss next steps (if any)

 * Priotizing avenues for statistical improvement